NuevoFoundation/workshops/content/english/java-basics/activity-6.md

 (2) <b>constructor</b>: This is a method we call to create an object of this Class.

-(3) <b>methods</b>: These are methods an object of this class will be able to call to perform tasks.
+(3) <b>methods</b>: These are methods an object of this class will be able to call to perform certain tasks.

 For example:
 ```java